nuxeo/nuxeo/README.md

 Advanced document management features.

-Built EAR is in `nuxeo-distribution-dm/target/`.
+Built NXR is in `nuxeo-distribution-dm/target/`.

 It is installable in the default available application in `nuxeo-distribution-tomcat/target/` when running the wizard and selecting DM (for users), or by activating the "nuxeo-dm" preset (for developers).